B-UMMI/NS-1/README.md

 # First time usage:

 1. Create the "admin" user:
-   1. Admin user will be the first user to be created.
-Usear creation is only reservered to the person with access to the app server.
-To create a user, use the `user_management.py` script at `$path2App/app/scripts/`, provide an email and a pass and it will return your token.
+   1. To create a user, use the `user_management.py` script at `$path2App/app/scripts/`, provide an email, a pass and a role ("Admin" or "User") and it will return your token.
-   2. The Created "admin" user is the only allowed to create a schema. **Schema creation is not allowed to other users**.
+   2. Users with "Admin" role are the only allowed to create a schema. **Schema creation is not allowed to other users**.
 2. Create Schemas:
    1. Create a Schema based on a set of fasta files:
 Use the `load_schema.py` script at `$path2App/app/scripts/` (use the `-h` flag for more info on how to use). `-t` flag is to be used with the token made on 1.